Moment of inertia

 A hollow cylinder has a larger moment of inertia than a solid cylinder of the same mass and radius when rotating about their central axes.
 For a solid cylinder, I = (1/2)MR², while for a thin hollow cylinder, I = MR².
 This difference occurs because the mass in the hollow cylinder is distributed farther from the axis of rotation, contributing more to the moment of inertia.

-24. What is the importance of moment of inertia in the design of gyroscopes?
+Q: Why is the concept of moment of inertia important in the design of rotating machinery?

 The moment of inertia of a planet plays a significant role in its rotational stability.
 Planets with larger moments of inertia are more resistant to changes in their rotational motion.
 This resistance helps maintain a stable rotation rate and axis orientation over long periods.
 For example, Earth's large moment of inertia contributes to the stability of its 24-hour day and the orientation of its rotational axis, which is crucial for maintaining stable climate patterns.